pmschz/Shell/README.md

-# Shell Project - Codecrafters
+# Shell Project -

 ## Overview
-This is a simple shell built in C as part of the Codecrafters course.
+This is a simple shell built in C++.
 It emulates basic shell functionality like command execution, input/output redirection, and built-in commands.

 ## Features
 - Execute commands using `pwd` and `ls`.